tbensky/npct/README.md

 It'll pull and list all contacts you encountered.

-## Make another contact tracer

-Next, make a contact tracer for someone you know, and tell them to make one for someone they know.

 ## The tracer tells me I was around someone who was sick